ipfs/ipfs-blog/src/_blog/welcome-to-ipfs-weekly-144.md

 ---
-title: Welcome to IPFS Weekly 144
+title: 'Welcome to IPFS Weekly 144: IPFS Cluster 0.14.0, Browsers 3000, Infura, and More'
 description: Browsers 3000 kicked off, IPFS Cluster 0.14.0 was released, plus much more this week in IPFS!
 author: Emily Vaughan